 Castleton to Hope – Stage 1

-Leaving Castleton head down the A6187 until you reach a footpath signposted to Hope heading alongside Peakshole Water.
+Leaving Castleton village, walk down the A6187 until you reach a footpath signposted to Hope heading alongside Peakshole Water.
 After about 1 km you reach a train line that you’ll need to cross.
 Be sure to check carefully before you step across.
 Amber flashing lights mean stop, so don’t risk it!
 Sorry, I don’t mean to sound like your mum, but I want you to have a safe walk :).
 You can also tick this off your things to do whilst hiking list here!

 Once over the train line, you will continue on the footpath until you reach Hope. here you take a left turn onto the road, then a right and the footpath will be on your left-hand side of the road.